Ventana Off-trail Hiking Route

 Since the track is mostly not on regular trails and not familiar to many, the interactive map on right displays my interactive Big Sur Trailmap with the nominal Sea-to-Sky route overlaid as a magenta line.
 Seeking to similarly inspire others, I've added panorama photos (taken on several hikes) which you can view by clicking the camera icons.
 This route uses unmaintained usetrails of varying and uncertain condition, at times brushy with poor tread.

 Climbing from Limekiln Beach to Cone Peak, the along-trail grade averages 15% over its 6½ mile (one-way) route.
 [Detailed route metrics are available at Stone Ridge Sea-to-Sky Route Metrics.]
-Due to consistent usage, the use trail is currently easier than many official Ventana wilderness trails - it has relatively little downfall, brush, or vegetation to deal with and routing is apparent, though you must be attentive to extant tread and occasional flagging.
+Due to consistent usage, the use trail is currently easier than many official Ventana wilderness trails - it has relatively little downfall, brush, or vegetation to deal with and the route is apparent, though you must be attentive to extant tread and occasional flagging.
 But it is STEEP with rough sections and sometimes poor footing, so only for fit and adventurous hikers.
-The average slope cited above is misleading - more relevantly, from Limekiln Creek to Twin Peak you will ascend 4100 ft in 3.6 miles, a sustained slope of 22%, and a 0.7 mile section of the "Twitchel Elevator" averages 31% (with shorter sections over 40%!)
+The average slope cited above is a bit misleading - more relevantly, from Limekiln Creek to Twin Peak you will ascend 4100 ft in 3.6 miles, a sustained slope of 22%, and a 0.7 mile section of the "Twitchel Elevator" averages 31% (with shorter sections over 40%!)

 Though the hike is very strenuous, your efforts will be rewarded; The views are outstanding, continuous to all sides since the route is open above 800 ft elevation (with redwoods below that).
-You will have Cone Peak emerging above and the Big Sur coastline spread out below as you hike.
+You will have Cone Peak emerging above and the Big Sur coast below as you hike.
 In our case, we watched the clouds recede as the day warmed, mostly clearing the beach but with a few tendrils hugging the hills - an iconic Big Sur view.
 Paul, a long-time Ventana-phile who seemingly has hiked everywhere there, said this hike tops his list of spectacular-view hikes.

 An Appeal: Increased usage has stripped the grass cover on some very steep sections, with erosion then creating small gulleys with exposed gravel - ugly scars giving slippery footing.
 Please do your bit to mitigate this by moving side-to-side in such areas, instead of directly up the slope, trampling side vegetation if necessary.
 Creating small or large zigzags, instead following the same well-trodden direct route, will help the land to heal - else the path will worsen and be less enjoyable.
 And zigzags also makes both climb and descent of steep sections less stressful for the hiker.